DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/contacts.rst

 * **Location:** This is where the contact lives.
 Clicking this will bring up a list of locations that were previously created in the wp-admin backend by the DT Admin Role.
 You cannot add a new location here.
 You will have to add new locations in the wp-admin backend of your Disciple.Tools instance first.
 * **Initial comment:** This is for any other info you need to put about the contact.
 It will be saved under the Activity and Comments Tile in the Contact's Record.

-After filling out the options click on |SAVE|
+After filling out the options click on |Save|